-Soon we may be checking our phone or listening to music just by moving our lips, without saying a word.
+Soon we could check our phone or listen to music simply by moving our lips, without saying a word.
 A group of researchers from Cornell University He developed sonar goggles that can track facial movements and interpret them as commands.

 How sonar goggles work

 Ruidong Zhang, a doctoral student at Cornell, is the brains behind this innovative project.
-Sonar goggles use microphones and tiny speakers to detect the words we "speak" silently and transmit commands to our device.
-The system builds on another of the team's inventions, a wireless headset, and earlier models that used cameras.
+Sonar glasses use tiny microphones and speakers to detect the words we silently “speak” and transmit commands to our device.
+The system is based on another of the team's inventions, a wireless headset, and on previous models that used cameras.

 Thanks to this new shape, it is no longer necessary to wear a headset or to be framed by a camera.
-Cheng Zhang, an assistant professor of information science at Cornell, explains that the system requires a few minutes of training data, such as reading a series of numbers, to learn the user's speech patterns.
-Once ready, the sonar device sends and receives sound waves at the user's face, detecting lip movements and analyzing echo profiles in real time through a deep learning algorithm. with 95% accuracy.
+Cheng Zhang, assistant professor of information science at Cornell, explains that the system requires a few minutes of training data, such as reading a series of numbers, to learn the user's pronunciation patterns.
+Once ready, the sonar device sends and receives sound waves to the user's face, detecting lip movements and analyzing echo profiles in real time through a deep learning algorithm, with 95% accuracy.

-The system processes the data wirelessly on your smartphone, allowing the accessory to remain small and unobtrusive.
-The current version offers about 10 hours of battery life for acoustic detection, and since no data leaves the phone, there are no privacy concerns.
+The system processes data wirelessly on your smartphone, allowing the accessory to remain small and unobtrusive.
+The current version offers around 10 hours of battery life for acoustic detection, and since no data leaves the phone, there are no privacy concerns.

 Privacy is also an important factor when considering the possible real-life uses of this technology.
 Zhang suggests that the sonar glasses could be used to control music playback (hands-free and without looking) in a quiet library or to dictate a message during a loud concert, where the standard options wouldn't work.